-As National Poison Prevention Week nears, help the NJ Poison Control Center promote poison safety education.
-Click here for sharable resources.
-There's something for everyone!
-Follow along on social media using #NPPW23.
+Help the New Jersey Poison Control Center promote poison safety education.
+Click here for sharable resources and follow #NPPW24 on social media for safety tips and information.
 Stay connected on social: Facebook Twitter Instagram YouTube TikTok

 The poison control center's education department is available to provide poison safety programs, prevention education materials, and attend community events.
-Submit requests here for community programs and education materials.
+Submit requests here for free education materials.

-If you think someone has come in contact with something dangerous, contact your local poison control center immediately for medical treatment advice.
-Anyone can call for medical help - children, teens and adults.
-Poison control centers are a medical resource for both the public and healthcare providers.
-Get help 24/7.

-If the person is awake, call the NJ Poison Control Center 1-800-222-1222 or Chat Here If someone is not breathing, hard to wake up, or having a seizure, call 9-1-1
+If you think someone came in contact with something dangerous, contact the New Jersey Poison Control Center immediately for medical treatment advice.
+Anyone can call for help - children, teens, and adults.
+Poison control centers are a medical resource for both the public and healthcare professionals.
+Get help 24/7 - Call 1-800-222-1222 or Chat Here.
+If someone is not breathing, hard to wake up, or having a seizure, call 9-1-1.